 WHAT IS THE MA IN MARRIAGE AND FAMILY STUDIES?

-The Master of Arts in Marriage and Family Studies is a master's degree in the study area of behavioral sciences.
-It’s a three-year part-time master’s degree program with six/seven modules per year and a final thesis which is obligatory.
-This degree is offered in conjunction with Lee University, USA, as a postgraduate training program using an in-service model.
+The Master of Arts in Marriage and Family Studies is a master's degree in the area of behavioral sciences.
+It’s a three-year part-time master’s degree program with six modules per year and a final thesis which is obligatory.
+This degree is offered in conjunction with Lee University, USA, as a graduate-level training program using an in-service model.

 The MA in Marriage and Family Studies is especially geared toward church workers who intend to focus on family or marriage counseling in their churches.